Quickbooks error code 77 occurs when there is any internal damage in your QuickBooks software or the path/location of the file is not been determined.

 Using Alternative Techniques

-Using the techniques outlined above, you should be able to fix QuickBooks Error Code 77 .
-If you get stuck in Quickbooks Error Message H202, just resolve now.
+Using the techniques outlined above, you should be able to fix QuickBooks Error Code 77.
+If you get stuck in Quickbooks Error Message H202, Resolve It Now.